Cannabis in Michigan: Recreational legalization (2018)

 In November 2017, legalization proponents submitted 365,000 signatures to put a cannabis legalization measure on the 2018 ballot.
 In April 2018, it was certified that supporters had turned in the requisite number of valid signatures.
 In June 2018, state lawmakers declined the option to pass the measure themselves, sending it to the November ballot.
 On November 6, 2018, Michigan voters approved Proposal 1 by a 56–44 margin, making Michigan the 10th state (and first in the Midwest) to legalize cannabis for recreational use.

-The Michigan Regulation and Taxation of Marihuana Act allows persons age 21 and over to possess up to 2+1/2 oz of cannabis in public, up to 10 oz at home, and cultivate up to 12 plants at home.
+The Michigan Regulation and Taxation of Marijuana Act allows persons age 21 and over to possess up to 2+1/2 oz of cannabis in public, up to 10 oz at home, and cultivate up to 12 plants at home.
 It also sets up a system for the state-licensed cultivation and distribution of cannabis, with sales subject to a 10% excise tax (in addition to the state's 6% sales tax).
 The law went into effect on December 6, 2018, and the first dispensaries opened to the public on December 1, 2019.

 During fiscal year 2021, the state of Michigan collected $175 million from a 10% excise tax on recreational cannabis sales.
 That money was given back to counties, towns, cities, and townships, each municipality receiving over $56,000 for every recreational retail location in its boundaries.

 In October 2023, cannabis reform bills were signed into law by the Governor Gretchen Whitmer, explicitly allowing tribal businesses easier access to cannabis commerce and trade, as well as other related purposes in and around tribal lands.